 IPFL players earned only about $200/game so most of the players were local products.
 The Lightning roster was heavy on guys from Rutgers, Montclair State and The College of New Jersey.
 Former Denver Broncos return specialist Vaughn Hebron was the team’s Head Coach and biggest name.
 That’s him on the cover of the team yearbook at the top of this post.

 For a team in such a crummy league, the Lightning actually drew quite well at Trenton’s Sovereign Bank Arena.
 The club averaged about 3,000 fans per night for three home games in April and May 2001, according to The New York Times.

 Decent attendance proved irrelevant for an operation backed by the pilfered life savings of little old blind ladies, however.
 Sometime in late May 2001 the ownership group fell apart, although whether this timing was due directly to the exposure of Philip Subhan’s criminal schemes is unclear.

 The Lightning shut down in mid-season on May 28, 2001.
 The team played only six of a scheduled sixteen games, losing all of them.

 Philip Subhan was arrested and convicted on several counts of theft by unlawful taking, misapplication on entrusted property and financial facilitation of criminal activity.
-He was sentenced to 13 years in prison, a verdict upheld on appeal in 1996.
-He is
+He was sentenced to 13 years in prison, a verdict upheld on appeal in 2006.